dariomrk/AdventOfCode2022/README.md

-# 2022 Advent of Code :santa::gift:
+# Advent of Code

+This repo contains my solutions to the Advent of Code puzzles. :gift: